Skip to main content

 While the agent is working

-While the agent is working, the chat tab shows its text responses and status updates in real time.
+The chat tab shows responses and status updates in real time.
 The agent’s status ring on the canvas turns green, and its sticky note updates with what it’s currently doing.
+If you want to bail out of a long-running response, use the Stop all button in the status bar at the bottom of the window (appears whenever agents are active).

 Tips